RMD Relief and Guidance for 2023

 Inherited IRAs and retirement plans

-RMDs for IRAs and retirement plans inherited before 2020 could generally be spread over the life expectancy of a designated beneficiary.
-The SECURE Act changed the RMD rules by requiring that in most cases the entire account must be distributed 10 years after the death of the IRA owner or employee if there is a designated beneficiary (and if death occurred after 2019).
-However, an exception allows an eligible designated beneficiary to take distributions over their life expectancy and the 10-year rule would not apply until after the death of the eligible designated beneficiary in that case.
+Before 2020, RMDs for inherited IRAs and retirement plans could generally be spread over the life expectancy of a designated beneficiary.
+The SECURE Act changed the rules: for most accounts, the entire balance must be distributed within 10 years after the death of the IRA owner or employee (for deaths after 2019).

 IMPORTANT DISCLOSURES